GoogleCloudPlatform/nodejs-docs-samples/endpoints/getting-started-grpc/README.md

 $ kubectl get service
 ```

 1. Use the client to test your Endpoints deployment.
-Replace `[YOUR_CLUSTER_IP_ADDRESS]` with your pod's external IP address, and `[YOUR_API_KEY]` with a [valid Google Cloud Platform API key](https://support.google.com/cloud/answer/6158862?hl=en).
+Replace `[YOUR_CLUSTER_IP_ADDRESS]` with your service's external IP address, and `[YOUR_API_KEY]` with a [valid Google Cloud Platform API key](https://support.google.com/cloud/answer/6158862?hl=en).
 ```
 $ node client.js -h [YOUR_CLUSTER_IP_ADDRESS]:80 -k [YOUR_API_KEY]
 ```

 ## Cleanup
-If you do not intend to use the resources you created for this tutorial in the future, delete your [VM instances](https://console.cloud.google.com/compute/instances) or [container clusters](https://console.cloud.google.com/kubernetes/list) to prevent additional charges.
+If you do not intend to use the resources you created for this tutorial in the future, delete your [VM instances](https://console.cloud.google.com/compute/instances) and/or [container clusters](https://console.cloud.google.com/kubernetes/list) to prevent additional charges.

 ## Troubleshooting
 If you're having issues with this tutorial, here are some things to try: